 Read on for a step-by-step process:

-If you pass the interview (and we sure hope you do), you’ll receive your passport sporting the all-important visa stamp after a few days.
+- 5. When you pass the interview, you’ll receive your passport sporting the all-important visa stamp after a few days

 Book your free appointment with our visa counselors.We’ll clear your confusions and provide all the help you need.

-Scholarships in the United States can be categorized into two:
+Scholarships in the United States can be categorised into two:

 - Those allocated by universities

-- Those allocated to various funds and organizations, both public and private
+- 2. Those allocated to various funds and organisations, both public and private

 Each university has its own scholarship fund (usually financed through alumni contributions) with its own set of rules and requirements.